-These data are recorded by a network of scattered weather stations.
-Interpolation is used to reconstruct a spatial continuum based on this information (Joly et al. 2011).
-First we use regressions between temperature/rainfall and explanatory variables suggested by climatology,4 and then kriging of residuals from the regressions.
+These data are recorded by a network of scattered weather stations (rainfall is collected by 2031 stations and temperature by 651).
+Interpolation is used to reconstruct a spatial continuum based on this information (Joly et al., 2008).
+First we use regressions between temperature/rainfall and explanatory variables suggested by climatology4, and then kriging of residuals from the regressions.
 As the models and parameters estimated are not identical over an area of the size of France, interpolation is done for small polygons including the 30 closest stations.
 The predicted values are computed for each French commune, and then merged with the housing survey data.